MSPaintIDE/MSPaintIDE/README.md

 People joke about what IDE they use often, things like Word, MS Notepad, sometimes even _Eclipse_, and then often times MS Paint.
 People joke about MS Paint because it's not even a text editor, people joke about it because it doesn't have one feature in common with IDEs.
 Well, this application gives MS Paint a boost, and lets MS Paint highlight, compile, and execute code, with just a few clicks of a button, and only text coming from MS Paint.
 It is now much more practical than things like Word, Notepad, and obviously _Eclipse_.

-## dev branch

-This branch is the dev branch, therefore things are not guaranteed to work.
-The current changes are being made to allow for Gradle (With a modular buildsystem framework) support, and possibly some other small things.
-It is targeted to the v3.1.0 release.

 ## Features

 MS Paint IDE has grown an insane amount over the past year, and I plan for it to grow even more in the following year.
 Currently, these are some of the features present in MS Paint IDE: